 Our financing cash flows are significantly impacted by the timing of claims payments and the related receipts from CMS associated with Medicare Part D claim subsidies for which we do not assume risk.
 Monthly prospective payments from CMS for reinsurance and low-income cost subsidies are based on assumptions submitted with our annual bid.
 Settlement of the reinsurance and low-income cost subsidies is based on a reconciliation made approximately 9 months after the close of each calendar year.
-Claims payments were \$653 million higher than receipts from CMS associated with Medicare Part D claim subsidies for which we do not assume risk during 2018.
-Receipts from CMS associated with Medicare Part D claims subsidies for which we do not assume risk were \$1.9 billion higher than claims payments during 2017 and were \$1.1 billion higher than claims payments during 2016.
-Our net payable for CMS subsidies and brand name prescription drug discounts was \$331 million at December 31, 2018 compared to a net payable of \$1.0 billion at December 31, 2017.
+Claims payments were \$560 million higher than receipts from CMS associated with Medicare Part D claim subsidies for which we do not assume risk during 2019 and \$653 million higher during 2018.
+Receipts from CMS associated with Medicare Part D claims subsidies for which we do not assume risk were \$1.9 billion higher than claims payments during 2017.
+Our net payable for CMS subsidies and brand name prescription drug discounts was \$229 million at December 31,2019 compared to a net payable of \$331 million at December 31,2018.

-Under our administrative services only TRICARE contract, reimbursements from the federal government exceeded health care cost payments for which we do not assume risk by \$38 million in 2018 and by \$11 million in 2017.
-Health care cost payments for which we do not assume risk exceeded reimbursements from the federal government by \$25 million in 2016.
+Under our administrative services only TRICARE contract, health care cost payments for which we do not assume risk exceeded reimbursements from the federal government by \$63 million in 2019 and reimbursements from the federal government exceeded health care cost payments for which we do not assume riskby \$38 million in 2018 and \$11 million in 2017.

 Claims payments associated with cost sharing provisions of the Health Care Reform Law for which we do not assume risk were \$25 million in 2018.
-There were no reimbursements from HHS in 2018.
-Claims payments associated with cost sharing provisions of the Health Care Reform Law for which we do not assume risk were higher than reimbursements from HHS by \$44 million in 2017 and by \$28 million in 2016.
+Claims payments associated with cost sharing provisions of the Health Care Reform Law for which we do not assume risk were higher than reimbursements from HHS by \$44 million in 2017.

-We repurchased common shares for \$1.09 billion in 2018 and \$3.37 billion in 2017 under share repurchase plans authorized by the Board of Directors and in connection with employee stock plans.
-We did not repurchase shares in 2016 due to restrictions under the Merger Agreement.
+We repurchased common shares for \$1.07 billion, \$1.09 billion and \$3.37 billion in 2019, 2018 and 2017 under share repurchase plans authorized by the Board of Directors and in connection with employee stock plans.

-As discussed further below, we paid dividends to stockholders of \$265 million in 2018, \$220 million in 2017, and \$177 million in 2016.
+As discussed further below, we paid dividends to stockholders of \$291 million in 2019, \$265 million in 2018, and \$220 million in 2017.

 We entered into a commercial paper program in October 2014.
+Net repayments of commercial paper were \$360 million in 2019 and the maximum principal amount outstanding at any one time during 2019 was \$801 million.
 Net proceeds from the issuance of commercial paper were \$485 million in 2018 and the maximum principal amount outstanding at any one time during 2018 was \$923 million.
 Net repayments of commercial paper were \$153 million in 2017 and the maximum principal amount outstanding at any one time during 2017 was \$500 million.
-Net repayments of commercial paper were \$2 million in 2016 and the maximum principal amount outstanding at any one time during 2017 was \$500 million.
-Net repayments of commercial paper were \$2 million in 2016 and the maximum principal amount outstanding at any one time during 2017 were \$150 million.